 Money, power and luxury can do funny things to people.
 They can be a deadly combination that make you feel you are somehow always owed things in life instead of earning them.
 However, they aren’t the only factors that contribute to people feeling entitled.
 Frankly, most of us have entitlement issues.
 Whether you want to own up to them or not.

 Now that I’m financially on my own, and routinely have to sit towards the back of the plane, I have shed the bratty travel entitlement of my youth.
-I’m ashamed of my youthful comment, but also recognize how easy it would have been for me to become the type of millennial who feels my parents should be paying for my New York City apartment and still subsiding my lifestyle.
+I’m ashamed of my childish comment, but also recognize how easy it would have been for me to become the type of millennial who feels my parents should be paying for my New York City apartment and still subsiding my lifestyle.
 By having my access to the Bank of Mom and Dad declined, it has helped me lose my entitlement and focus on how I can get back to first class.
 On my own this time.